machinekoder/pickit-docs/docs/documentation/teach/explaining-the-teach-detection-parameters.rst

 Explaining the Teach detection parameters
 -----------------------------------------

-The Pickit Teach vision engine is designed to detect complex 3D shapes.
+The Pickit Teach detection engine is designed to detect complex 3D shapes.
 This article explains its detection parameters.

 .. contents::